whirlplatform/whirl/README.md

     CREATE ROLE whirl WITH LOGIN PASSWORD 'password';
     CREATE DATABASE whirl OWNER whirl;
     GRANT ALL PRIVILEGES ON DATABASE whirl TO whirl;
-    -- connect to whirl database as superuser and run next commands CREATE SCHEMA whirl AUTHORIZATION whirl;
+    \c whirl -- connect to whirl database as superuser and run next commands CREATE SCHEMA whirl AUTHORIZATION whirl;
     CREATE EXTENSION IF NOT EXISTS hstore;
+    ```

+- The Whirl Platform require PostgreSQL 13 or higher.
+But if you are using PostgreSQL 12 or lower, you can install 'hstore' extension by yourself.

+- NOTE: 'hstore' should be installed by 'whirl' user.
+You need to grant superuser to 'whirl' by 'postgres' user.
+The following code can help:

+- In the sql shell by 'postgres' user:
+    ```sql
+      ALTER ROLE whirl superuser;
+    ```

+- Then by 'whirl' user:
+    ```sql
+    CREATE EXTENSION IF NOT EXISTS hstore;
+    ```

+- And again by 'postgres':
+    ```sql
+      ALTER ROLE whirl nosuperuser;
     ```

 - MySQL:
   For MySQL configure it on port 3306.